-The Northwest Commission on Colleges and Universities and federal Department of Education require colleges and universities to comply with the definition of credit hour as set forth in U.S. Department of Education regulations.
+The Northwest Commission on Colleges and Universities and federal Department of Education and the Board of Regents require colleges and universities to comply with the definition of credit hour as set forth in U.S. Department of Education regulations.
 In particular, it specifies that a credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than:

-- 1. One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester; or - 2.
-At least an equivalent amount of work as required in item 1 of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.
+- 1. One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately 15 weeks for one semester; or - 4.2.
+Trimester hour of credit, or ten to twelve weeks for one quarter hour of credit, or the equivalent amount of work over a different amount of time; - 2.-At least an equivalent amount of work as required in item 1 or 2 of this definition for other academic activities as established by the institution, including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.